Knežina (Ottoman Serbia): 1739–1788

-The Ottoman Empire saw growing political and economical crisis since the mid-18th century; the European-Ottoman wars and new economic relations broke the Ottoman feudal system and effected the emancipation of Christians in the empire, especially in the Balkans.
+The Ottoman Empire saw growing political and economical crisis from the mid-18th century onwards; the European-Ottoman wars and new economic relations broke the Ottoman feudal system and effected the emancipation of Christians in the empire, especially in the Balkans.
 The sipahi were entrusted to restore Ottoman rule to the sanjak and relied on the small and still recovering Muslim population, and as a result, the Ottoman state lacked the strength and authority to counter the Janissaries' oppression and implementation of forced labour (known as chiflik) and extraordinary taxes.
-This led to deterioration of status and disruption of local self-government, which is why the Serbs under their obor-knezes sided with Austria in the coming war.
+This led to deterioration of status and disruption of local self-government, which is why the Serbs under their obor-knezes sided with Austria in the coming war (1788).

+The 1741 defter bears witness to the depopulation of the knežine throughout the Sanjak of Smederevo, especially along the highways in the central nahiyas, such as Levač, Rudnik and Lepenica.
+There were an estimated 7–15 villages in each knežina, while the area of the smaller nahiyas such as Braničevo, Kolubara and Železnik coincided with the territory of knežina.
+There were at least 33 knezes (as listed in the defter).